Bruce Price

 Bruce Price (December 12, 1845 - May 29, 1903) was an American architect and an innovator in the Shingle Style.
 The stark geometry and compact massing of his cottages in Tuxedo Park, New York, influenced Modernist architects, including Frank Lloyd Wright and Robert Venturi.

 He also designed Richardsonian Romanesque institutional buildings, Beaux-Arts mansions, and Manhattan skyscrapers.
 In Canada, he designed Châteauesque railroad stations and grand hotels for the Canadian Pacific Railway, including Windsor Station in Montreal and Château Frontenac in Quebec City.

-Life and career
+Early life, family and education

 William Kent Cottage, Tuxedo Park, New York (1886, demolished).

 W. Chanler Cottage, Tuxedo Park, New York (1885–86, altered).

 Frank Lloyd Wright may have modeled his Oak Park house and studio after these two cottages.

+Price was born in Cumberland, Maryland, the son of William and Marian Bruce Price.
+He was first cousin (once removed) to Francis Scott Key.
+He studied for a short time at Princeton University.
+He trained for four years of internship with Baltimore architects Niernsee & Neilson (1864–68).